imd-tec/qualcomm-ci/README.md

 **How it works:**
 1. A push affecting (or creating) a manifest file triggers *trigger-build.yml* on the manifest repository.
 Alternatively, cron-jobs can trigger scheduled development builds (**WIP**) and manual dispatch (under the *Actions* tab) can trigger specified builds (check DEBUG_LIST, provided BUILD_DEBUG is set to "1" in *trigger-build.yml*).
-2. The triggered workflow fetches the corresponding build details for the given changed manifest/s.
-These details are extracted from the aforementioned configuration yaml.
+2. The triggered workflow executes a job responsible for fetching the corresponding build details for the given manifest/s.
+These details are extracted from the associated configuration yaml file, converted to JSON form and passed to the next job.
-3. Each set of details are then iterated over and passed to the reusable build workflow located in the *qualcomm-ci* via the *workflow_call* keyword.
+3. Once the details have been extracted and collated, the *build-qc-bsp-reusable.yml* workflow located in *this* repository is *used* with each set of build paramters.
+The [matrix strategy](https://docs.github.com/en/actions/how-tos/write-workflows/choose-what-workflows-do/run-job-variations) enables iteration over the sets of parameters, triggering a seperate build for each configuration.
 4. Upon receiving a set of details, the reusable workflow executes the build steps, broadly following the Getting Started build process.
 This continues until all triggered builds either complete, fail or are manually cancelled.
-5. The final build artifact is located in the corresponding build folder under /mnt/nvme1/qcom_ci/builds/.
+5. For non-development builds, the final build artifact is located in the corresponding build folder under /mnt/nvme1/qcom_ci/builds/[project_version]/release.

 **Notes:**
 - This currently depends on a personal PAT for inter-repository access and should later be adapted to a service account or other user account independent token.